Digital Estate Planning

 Even a paper list is better than nothing

-Like every other aspect of your life, your home doesn’t run by itself, and things have to stay operational when you’re not there to do it
+Like every other aspect of your life, your home doesn’t run by itself, and things have to stay operational when you’re not there to do it Your home requires care, and maintenance, and you know all that ‘stuff’, but what will everyone else do without you.?

 Think about email addresses, log-ins, usernames and passwords for electricity, gas, water, phone, internet, security system, safe, swimming pool maintenance, and more

-You need to enable another family member to step into yours shoes to seamlessly keep the home running.
-They’ll need to know who to call if something needs fixing, or the alarm won’t stop, or the internet broke, and plenty more
+You need to <strong>enable another family member</strong> to <strong>step into yours shoes</strong> to seamlessly <strong>keep the home running</strong>.
+They’ll need to <strong>know who to call</strong> if something <strong>needs fixing</strong>, or the alarm won’t stop, or the internet broke, and plenty more

 Some say, ‘nothing is impossible’.
-Others contradict that, by doing nothing every day..
+Others contradict that, by doing nothing every day

-You could just plan do nothing, but isn’t it better to leave a light on for your family.?
+You could just do nothing, but isn’t it better to leave a light on for your family.?
 Technology can’t deliver empathy but it sure can be helpful..

 ‘There is a voice that doesn’t use words.
 Listen!’ as Rumi said